-Hong Kong prepares to welcome the Year of the Ox on February 12, 2021.
-It is the most significant annual celebration in the city and a plethora of festivities would have taken place during this period under normal circumstances, such as the dazzling fireworks over Victoria Harbour, the mad rush at Wong Tai Sin Temple, and ubiquitous flower markets and lion dances throughout the city.
+The new year is the most significant annual celebration in the city, with a plethora of festivities, such as the dazzling fireworks over Victoria Harbour, the mad rush at Wong Tai Sin Temple, and ubiquitous flower markets and lion dances throughout the city.
 The biggest event has to be the Carnival, with its daily parades of musicians, acrobats, lion dances, and flashy floats sporting red and gold trickling down West Kowloon Promenade.
-Sadly, almost all of these events had been cancelled this year due to Covid-19 social distancing measures in the city but I fear not, as a low key approach to celebrating safely with friends at home sounds equally refreshing.

 Chinese New Year is about reunion—a time of putting the last year to bed and opening our curtains to a new year.
-Even though we won’t be able to go out and celebrate the occasion, we can still take these principles and apply them in our hearts and homes.
 For example, the Lunar New Year is the perfect occasion to declutter and clean your home.
 You are advised to do it by New Year’s Eve though and once completed, store away all of your cleaning equipment, otherwise superstition tells you that you will sweep your good luck away!

 Last but not least, greet your friends and family, as well as acquaintances, with the lucky wishes I had written down above.
 Make sure your internet connection is reliable, as you don’t want to be saying the wrong things due to delays during the call.
 If you are still unconvinced about eating all these metaphorical foods for a positive start, try making these delicious jiaozi and baozi at home and surely, you will change your mind.
 Just remember to share them with your loved ones.
 Xin Nian Kuai Le!